-The Den were enraptured with this gripping award-winning story about life in North American after a devastating flu pandemic.
-A must read in this current climate for its beauty and brilliant storytelling.
+The Den were enraptured with this gripping award-winning story about life in North America after a devastating flu pandemic.
+A must read, even in this current climate, for its beauty and brilliant storytelling.

 BY EMILY ST. JOHN MANDEL